frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/users-and-permissions/adding-users.md

 ### 2.1 Setting Roles

 After saving, you will see a list of roles and checkboxes next to them.
 Just check the roles you want the user to have and save the document.
-To click on what permissions translate into roles, click on the role name.
-You can set [Role profiles](/docs/user/manual/en/setting-up/users-and-permissions/role-and-role-profile) to select multiple roles together.
+The roles have pre-defined permissions, to know more about roles, [click here](/docs/user/manual/en/setting-up/users-and-permissions/role-based-permissions).
+You can set [Role profiles](/docs/user/manual/en/setting-up/users-and-permissions/role-and-role-profile) to use as a template which selects multiple roles together.

 <img class="screenshot" src="{{docs_base_url}}/assets/img/setup/users/user-2.png" alt="User Roles">

 ### 2.2 More Information
+More information about the employee can be set from this section:

 * Gender
 * Phone